kairis96/DATA550-FinalProject/README.md

   In the bash:
      git clone https://github.com/kairis96/DATA550-FinalProject

-2. Navigate to the project directory:
-  In the bash:
-     cd DATA550-FinalProject

-3. Generate the Final Report:
+2. Generate the Final Report:
   In the bash:
      make Report.html